- Cass Community Social Services is in the process of building 25 different Tiny Homes (250-400sf) in Detroit, MI.

 - The residents will have a combination of experiences (formerly homeless people, senior citizens, college students and a few Cass staff members) but all will qualify as low-income.

 - At first, the residents will rent the homes.
 Anyone who remains for seven years will be given the opportunity to own the home and property.

-Watch the video below and click here to pre-order Rev. Fowler’s new book Tiny Homes in a Big City.
+Click here to order Rev. Fowler’s book, Tiny Homes in a Big City.

 To have Rev. Fowler come speak to a group about the project, please e-mail her at email@example.com or call 313.883-2277, ext.
 201. To arrange for a tour of the Tiny House e-mail firstname.lastname@example.org.